babbel/grumlin/README.md

 the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Adding new steps and expressions
+To add a new step or an expression simple put it to the corresponding list in [definitions.yml](lib/definitions.yml) and run `rake definitions:format`.
+You don't need to properly sort the lists manually, the rake task will do it for you.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/zhulik/grumlin.
 This project is intended to